Safeguards, Co-Benefits & SDGs

 To ensure accountability, SDG impacts must be:

-Monitored and Quantified after project implenentation,
+Monitored and Quantified after project implementation,

 Validated by an accredited VVB during project validation.